-- 334. In 1958, the American Petroleum Institute began research on "gaseous compounds in the atmosphere to determine the amount of carbon of fossil fuel origin." - 335.
-On information and belief at that time and all other relevant times Defendants or their predecessors were members of API and commissioned, funded, participated in or, at a minimum, were aware of this and subsequent API research. - 336.
-On information and belief, this research was provided to Defendants and remains in API's files. - 337.
-Defendants' and API's research continued through the 1960s culminating in a

-1968 report, commissioned from the Stanford Research Institute (SRI), titled "Sources, Abundance, and Fate of Gaseous Atmospheric Pollutants."
+- 304. In 1958, the American Petroleum Institute began research on "gaseous compounds in the atmosphere to determine the amount of carbon of fossil fuel origin." - 305.
+On information and belief at that time and all other relevant times Defendants or their predecessors were members of API, and commissioned, funded, participated in or, at a minimum, were aware of this and subsequent API research. - 306.
+Defendants' and API's research continued through the 1960s culminating in a 1968 report, commissioned from the Stanford Research Institute (SRI), titled "Sources, Abundance, and Fate of Gaseous Atmospheric Pollutants."
 One of the report's conclusions was that atmospheric CO2 was rising, and that fossil fuel combustion was by far the most likely "source [] for the additional CO2 now being observed in the atmosphere."
-The authors explained that the increase in the concentration of CO2 in the atmosphere was because "[t]he natural scavenging processes for removing CO2 from the atmosphere are not sufficient to maintain a stable equilibrium in the atmosphere in the presence of this increase in emissions."

-- 338. This point was underscored in a 1969 supplement that confirmed for API that "none of [the carbon sinks, e.g., the oceans and biosphere] [are] capable of counter-balancing" the "extremely large" CO2 emissions resulting from fossil fuel combustion. - 339.
-From the early stages, this information that atmospheric CO2 was rising fast, and that fossil fuels (including Defendants' fossil fuel activities) were to blame was shared with and known by top company managers. - 340.
-For example, Wilburn T. Askew who became the president of Sun Company of Canada, Suncor's direct predecessor, in 1956 served on API's technical committees.

-Mr. Askew and other members of Suncor received and/or had access to API's climate change research, including the 1968 and 1969 SRI reports, which were circulated by API in 1972, as part of "Environmental Research: A Status Report". - 341.
-As another example, an internal Exxon memo from 1977 reporting that "current scientific opinion overwhelmingly favors attributing atmospheric carbon dioxide increase to fossil fuel combustion" was circulated to the "Corporate Management Committee," which included Exxon's highest-level managers.
+The authors went on to explain that the increase in the concentration of CO2 in the atmosphere was because "[t]he natural scavenging processes for removing CO2 from the atmosphere are not sufficient to maintain a stable equilibrium in the atmosphere in the presence of this increase in emissions." - 307.
+This point was underscored in a 1969 supplement that confirmed for API that "none of [the carbon sinks, e.g., the oceans and biosphere] [are] capable of counter-balancing" the "extremely large" CO2 emissions resulting from fossil fuel combustion. - 308.
+From the early stages, this information that atmospheric CO2 was rising fast, and that fossil fuels were to blame was shared with and known by top company managers.
+For example, Wilburn T. Askew, the president of Sun Company of Canada, Suncor's direct predecessor, served on API's technical committees.
+An internal Exxon memo from 1977 - reporting that "current scientific opinion overwhelmingly favors attributing atmospheric carbon dioxide increase to fossil fuel combustion" - was circulated to the "Corporate Management Committee," which included Exxon's highest-level managers.

-- 342. As the years went on, Defendants' managers were continually reminded that the levels of their fossil fuel activities were causing a rise in atmospheric CO2.
+- 309. As the years went on, Defendants' managers were continually reminded that fossil fuel use was causing a rise in atmospheric CO2.
 A 1980 API report confirmed that there was "strong empirical evidence that . . . fossil fuel burning" was causing the rise in atmospheric CO2 and that more than half of emitted CO2 was remaining in the atmosphere.
-On information and belief, this report was shared with API member companies, including Defendants. - 343.
+On information and belief, this report was shared with API member companies, including Defendants. - 310.
 The implications of the rise in atmospheric CO2 were obvious and Defendants were told what was needed next: a reduction of CO2 emissions.
 The 1968 API Report summarized this recommendation: "Past and present studies of CO2 are detailed and seem to explain adequately the present state of CO2 in the atmosphere.
 What is lacking, however, is an application of these atmospheric CO2 data to air pollution technology and work toward systems in which CO2 emissions would be brought under control."

-Defendants knew that climate alteration caused by their fossil fuel activities would likely cause adverse and hazardous impacts.
+Defendants knew climate alteration would likely cause adverse and hazardous impacts.